 Just so we’re on the same page (pun intended): the L-Pass allows U of A students, staff, and instructors to register their ONEcard barcode to a new EPL account, giving you a whole new world of library access without creating a new card!
 Our L-Pass page has more details, as well as the registration link, to help get you on your way.

 Your L-Pass allows you to source e-books, audio books, magazines, crafting classes; plus stream movies or music.
 Get it all from your home device.
-Follow the instructions for EPL’s online resources, on the digital content section of their website, to source free downloadable apps such as Libby, Hoopla, or cloudLibrary.
+Follow the instructions for EPL’s online resources, on the digital content section of their website, to source free downloadable apps such like Hoopla.
 The ease of online access is particularly nice if you’re cozy and warm on your couch and would rather stay inside!

 We hope that this winter closure break gives you the opportunity to rest, recharge, and perhaps explore some great offerings that our library and our friends at EPL have to offer.
 Take care of yourselves and others, and we wish you all the best over the break!

 Love our blog posts?
 You’ll also love us on social media!
 Check us out at @uofalibrary on Instagram, & Twitter!